-Belts are popular-some are narrow but others are wide, depending on the gar-RUMMAGE SALE - at mess hall in Crockett Heights.
+are narrow but others are wide, depending on the gar-

+RUMMAGE SALE - at mess hall in Crockett Heights.
 Everything from antiques to Misc. items.
 Fri. and Sat.

-CARD OF THANKS From the bottom of our hearts we would like to express our most grateful appreciation to all our friends who extended now?

-Mrs. Julia Landin
+CARD OF THANKS From the bottom of our hearts we would like to express our most grateful appreciation to all our friends who extended so much kindness and sympathy on the death of our loved one.
+May we thank you all for every act of condolence.
+The Family of Mrs. Julia Landin